microsoft/nni/docs/en_US/TrainingService/AdaptDLMode.md

 ## Prerequisite for Kubernetes Service

-1. A **Kubernetes** cluster using Kubernetes 1.14 or later.
-Follow this guideline to set up Kubernetes [on-premise](https://kubernetes.io/docs/setup/) or [on Azure](https://azure.microsoft.com/en-us/services/kubernetes-service/).
+1. A **Kubernetes** cluster using Kubernetes 1.14 or later with storage.
+Follow this guideline to set up Kubernetes [on Azure](https://azure.microsoft.com/en-us/services/kubernetes-service/), or [on-premise](https://kubernetes.io/docs/setup/) with [cephfs](https://kubernetes.io/docs/concepts/storage/storage-classes/#ceph-rbd), or [microk8s with storage add-on enabled](https://microk8s.io/docs/addons).
-2. Deploy **AdaptDL Scheduler** to your Kubernetes cluster.
+2. Helm install **AdaptDL Scheduler** to your Kubernetes cluster.
 Follow this [guideline](https://adaptdl.readthedocs.io/en/latest/installation/install-adaptdl.html) to setup AdaptDL scheduler.
 3. Prepare a **kubeconfig** file, which will be used by NNI to interact with your Kubernetes API server.
 By default, NNI manager will use $(HOME)/.kube/config as kubeconfig file's path.
 You can also specify other kubeconfig files by setting the **KUBECONFIG** environment variable.
 Refer this [guideline]( https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig) to learn more about kubeconfig.
 4. If your NNI trial job needs GPU resource, you should follow this [guideline](https://github.com/NVIDIA/k8s-device-plugin) to configure **Nvidia device plugin for Kubernetes**.
-5. Prepare a **NFS server** and export a general purpose mount as external storage.
+5. (Optional) Prepare a **NFS server** and export a general purpose mount as external storage.
-6. Install **NFS client** on the machine where you install NNI and run nnictl to create experiment.
-7. Install **NNI**, follow the install guide [here](../Tutorial/QuickStart.md).
+6. Install **NNI**, follow the install guide [here](../Tutorial/QuickStart.md).

 ### Verify Prerequisites